AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/timelines/running-and-editing-timelines.md

 Running a timeline to timecode
 ------------------

 The HTP (intensity) of fixtures in the timeline is controlled by the fader level of the handle.
-The console will automatically fire the timeline playback to full when timecode is received within the range of the timeline settings (you can turn this off using the option [Activate in Range](../timelines/timeline-options.md#timecode-tab)).
+The console will automatically fire the timeline playback to full when timecode is received within the range of the timeline settings.

+You can disable the automatic activation, or set it to fire at zero intensity, using the option [Activate in Range](../timelines/timeline-options.md#timecode-tab).
+If you disable automatic activation, you must manually fire the timeline by pushing up the playback fader, otherwise no triggers will operate.

 1. Ensure the **timecode link** button (bottom left of the timeline view) is set to **Linked**.